-North Korea Launches 2 Suspected Short-Range Missiles, In A New Test
+North Korea Launches 2 Suspected Short-Range Missiles In A New Test

-North Korea launched two projectiles Thursday that are believed to be short-range missiles, according to South Korea's Joint Chiefs of Staff, in what would be the second test of such missiles in the past five days.
+North Korea launched two projectiles Thursday that are believed to have been short-range missiles, according to South Korea's Joint Chiefs of Staff, in what would be the second test of such missiles in the past five days.

 The apparent missiles were launched from northwestern North Korea, far from the border that divides the Korean Peninsula, and they landed in the Sea of Japan/East Sea, according to South Korea's Yonhap News Agency.